deviousdante/deviousdante/README.md

 Proshippers • Under 15 • Yumeshippers / Therians
 Transphobes • Basic DNI Criteria
-Do not approach me as any other Mr. A's farm characters if you see me as K ( ESPECIALLY LITTLE A. ) if you see me as K, I will not interact with you since I personaly hate maf besides Kendrick himself.
+Do not approach me as any other Mr. A's farm characters ( ESPECIALLY LITTLE A. ) if you see me as my K pony, I will not interact with you since I personaly hate maf besides Kendrick himself.
 *(Please respect my boundaries — thank you.)*

 </p>